 Over the years, I developed a love for words and became known for having a flair for writing.

 After graduating from U-Mass in Amherst, I worked full time as a writer for several organizations and corporations.
 A few years later, I decided to start my own business and become a freelance writer.
+I also earned a Master’s in Creative Nonfiction from Johns Hopkins University.

 Over the past 25 years my freelance career has thrived because of my talent in using words to create rich images, convey complex ideas and clarify technical information.